una/personal-goals/happy-moments/happy-moments.md

 01/06/2015
 ---
 Today I went to the gym and while listening to a blog post, came up with an idea for Sass Director.
-I came home and built the js, front end, and a logo in a few hours.
+I came home and built the JS, front end, and a logo in a few hours.
 It made me happy that I was able to go from concept to creation in just a few hours by myself.

 01/07/2015
 ---